BizTalkCommunity/BizTalk-PipelineComponents-Extensions-UtilityPack/README.md

 * Content Based Routing Component to carry forward the received SOAP Header to the ougoing message.
   * This component will access the original SOAP Header received in the source message and add it to the destination messages: OutboundCustomHeaders property (used by the WCF-BasicHTTP Adapter)
   * This component requires one configuration that is the SOAPHeaderName.
 A string that descrives the custom SOAP Header name to be copied to the ougoing message.

+### Receive Location Name Property Promotion Pipeline Component

+* Simple pipeline component to promote the Receive Location Name (ReceiveLocationName) property to the context of the message.

 ## Compression Operations
 ### Multi-Part Message Attachments Zipper Pipeline Component